 - Find the Gap your Competitors have Missed.

 - What Market Trends will impact what you are doing?

 And remember, one word does not a customer profile make.
 You need to learn about their behaviour, their job title, their constraints, who influences them, what would help them most right now, where do they congregate online, are they on social media, which channels etc etc.

 You also need to know what the triggers are for working with someone like you.
-For example in our agency we know that our greatest successes are with businesses who are at the cusp of change.
-So that’s who we target.
+For example in my client work I know that my greatest successes are with businesses who are at the cusp of change.
+So that’s who I target.